 As discussed above, the Company granted PSUs and RSUs to our NEOs in 2021 under our equity and incentive plan, with the exception of Mr. Dirks.
-The 2021 PSUs are equity awards granted to cover a two-year performance period commencing on January 1, 2021 and ending on December 31, 2022.
+The 2021 PSUs are equity awards granted to cover a twoyear performance period commencing on January 1, 2021 and ending on December 31, 2022.
 Each PSU represents one share of our common stock, and the number of shares earned is based on the achievement of pre-established performance goals, which is measured at the end of the performance period.
 The performance goals are based on the Company's AROE for the period from January 1, 2021 until December 31, 2022, compared to a pre-established goal.
 A one-year vesting period then follows the two-year performance period.
-At target level of achievement, 100% of the number of PSUs granted would be earned, at threshold level, 50% of target level would be earned, and the maximum number of PSUs.
+At target level of achievement, 100% of the number of PSUs granted would be earned, at threshold level, 50% of target level would be earned, and the maximum number of PSUs that an individual may earn based on actual performance during the performance period is 200% of the targeted number of PSUs.
 If the threshold level is not achieved, then no amount would be earned.
 PSUs are subject to accelerated vesting in certain limited circumstances, such as the death, disability or retirement of the executive, or in connection with a change in control of the Company.
 In addition, dividend equivalents will be credited upon the achievement of the applicable performance goals and during the vesting periods, and will be paid only if these performance goals are achieved and all other requirements tied to the payment of the PSUs are satisfied.
 In that event, payment would be made, in cash, when the underlying PSUs are distributed.
 PSUs awarded for 2021 are set forth under the "Estimated Future Payouts Under Equity Incentive Plan Awards" column below.